mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 It is possible to have created products that generate ongoing income for you without requiring large amounts of ongoing input, but the real truth is that none of the possible ways to make money as a developer are work free or truly passive.
 Some require less ongoing work than others, but they all require your time and energy.
 If you want to outsource the ongoing work, this is an option, but your profit margins will need to be sufficient to make it financially viable.

+In my experience, the holy grail of making money as a developer is to create relatively low ongoing-work products that are sold as subscription products.
+These have limitless income potential and are not predicated on **having** to find additional customers to keep the product viable.
+It is possible to find 100 customers that are fairly static paying a subscription fee every month without you having to do too much.
+There's no better feeling than the monthly subscription money hitting your bank account every month.

 Many of the below ways to make money are complimentary and will give you the best results if you do connect and cross-promote your content to make the most of them.

 The below ways to make money as a developer will assist you in finding the way(s) that suits your desired lifestyle, work-life balance, skillsets and time availability.